Wise Parliament. Belconnen Arts Centre, 2023

-I am currently working on a project to draw all of the world’s owl species, about 250 in total.
-They will all be exhibited together at Belco Arts in August 2023 as Wise Parliament.
-I imagine their forward- facing eyes staring at the viewer.
-Nature staring back at humankind, questioning our decisions that put the natural world at risk.
+In the gallery we are held in the owls’ gaze, their forward-facing eyes staring back at the viewer.
+Nature staring back at humankind – are they questioning our decisions that put the natural world at risk?
 Owls inhabit every continent except Antarctica, meaning their long-term survival is critical to every country on earth.
-Some are threatened, vulnerable and extinct particularly due to habitat loss and the use of poisons for rodent control, highlighting the results of human-induced ecological damage.
+Some are threatened, vulnerable and extinct particularly due to habitat loss and secondary poisoning from rodent control.
 In Australia all owl species are listed as ‘not in danger’, but at the state level many are threatened.
-Their collective noun, parliament, offers an alternative to our human ones.

 All of the drawings are made with ink, pen and pinpricks on paper